-The SoundMe project runs from 1 July 2016 until 31 August 2019.
-It explores the mechanisms by which Europeans of a distant past (c.
+The SoundMe project ran from 1 July 2016 until 30 September 2019.
+It explored the mechanisms by which Europeans of a distant past (c.
 1200-1600) used collective musical memory to shape cultural and political behaviour.
 In which ways are these mechanisms relevant to the societies of 21st-century Europe?

-We investigate how a new notion of a musical past came about, and how it was applied by communities in:
+We investigated how a new notion of a musical past came about, and how it was applied by communities in:

 - the Low Countries